 Rhodes College is committed to being a community that facilitates the holistic development of its community members.

-This commitment encourages the freedom of individual choice and expression with the expectation that individual community members will uphold the Honor Code and the Standards of Conduct and demonstrate respect for self, others, the law, and College policies and procedures.
+This commitment encourages the freedom for individual choice and expression with the expectation that individual members of the community will uphold the Honor Code and the Standards of Conduct, demonstrate respect for self, others, the law and for College policies and procedures.

-The foundation of these Standards of Conduct is rooted in the idea that the Rhodes College community is a community where students live by The Rhodes Honor System.
+The foundation of these Standards of Conduct are rooted in the idea that the Rhodes College community is a community where students live by The Rhodes Honor System.

-However, it is important to understand that based on Federal regulations, the College is limited in its ability to share information with parents or guardians.
+It is important to understand, however, that based on Federal regulations the College is limited in it's ability to share information with parents and supporters.
 Please review the Family Educational Rights and Privacy Act, FERPA, for more details about these regulations and guidelines about the privacy of student records.